 The platypus (Ornithorhynchus anatinus) is an Australian enigma, one of only five extant species of egg-laying mammals and the only species within the monotreme family Ornithorhynchidae.
 It is a semi-aquatic mammal, endemic to Australia, exhibiting both reptilian and mammalian characters: egg laying, fur, lactation, venomous spurs, and has electroreception.
 The platypus is such an evolutionarily distinct mammal, making it of exceptional scientific value and an irreplaceable component of national and global biodiversity.

 There is mounting evidence that populations are declining due to multiple stressors, including habitat loss and fragmentation and poor river management.
-Despite the growing evidence, the platypus is still considered to be “of least concern”, under IUCN red listing.
-It is also not listed on any threatened species schedules in Australia, except in South Australia, where its natural distribution been dramatically reduced since European settlement.
+In light of growing evidence, the platypus is now listed as “Near Threatened”, under the IUCN red listing.
+However, Australian legislation is still lagging whereby the platypus is not listed on any threatened species schedules in Australia, except in South Australia, where its natural distribution been dramatically reduced since European settlement.

 An ARC funded Linkage project, the Platypus Conservation Initiative, has begun in 2016.

 Our goal is to reduce extinction risk to the platypus.
 This project will identify how different threats vary across its range, interacting with life history.
 We will assess how the major threat of river fragmentation affects population structure and movements.
 We will identify the most cost effective conservation actions to mitigate impacts, advised by our national partnership of government partners.
 We will develop methods for assessing extinction risk for species, with limited life history information.